SnapperGPS/snappergps-pcb/README.md

 The simplest way to replicate SnapperGPS is to upload the BOM, the Gerber files, the drill file, and the pick and place files to an online PCB manufacturing and assembly service.
 They will source the components, print the PCB, and assemble the board.

 We recommend a thickness between 0.8 and 1.6 mm for the two-layered board.
-The substrate can be FR-4 and hot air solder leveling (HASL) or electroless nickel immersion gold (ENIG) can be used for the finish.
+The substrate can be FR-4 and hot air solder levelling (HASL) or electroless nickel immersion gold (ENIG) can be used for the finish.

 ## Hand Assembly